 Heather J. Macklin

 For nearly 20 years, Heather has focused her practice on complex commercial litigation.
-She has represented clients from a broad spectrum of industries, including financial institutions, luxury good retailers, real estate developers and small, closely held corporations.
+She has represented clients from a broad spectrum of industries, including contractors and manufacturers, financial institutions, luxury good retailers, real estate developers, small, closely held corporations and large publicly traded companies.

-She has extensive litigation experience in a wide variety of legal disputes, including trademark infringement, copyright infringement, breach of contract, breach of fiduciary duties and non-compete agreements to enforcement of intellectual property rights, fraud and insurance coverage.
+She has extensive litigation experience in a wide variety of legal disputes, including trademark and copyright infringement, breach of contract, breach of fiduciary duties, partnership disputes, non-compete agreements, fraud and insurance coverage, compliance and internal corporate investigations.

 University of Chicago, Chicago, IL